phpmyadmin/phpmyadmin/doc/setup.rst

 .. seealso::

-    The packages are same as in :ref:`debian-package` please check the documetation there for more details.
+    The packages are same as in :ref:`debian-package` please check the documentation there for more details.

 Gentoo